filecoin-project/filecoin-docs/content/en/smart-contracts/wallets/metamask/index.md

 ## Configure MetaMask

 MetaMask is an Ethereum-based application, so it does not natively support Filecoin.
 However, it can be configured to use the Filecoin network fairly simply.
-This process is the same for mainnet, Hyperspace testnet, Calibration testnet, and a local testnet.
-In this guide, we're going to connect MetaMask to the Filecoin Hyperspace testnet.
+This process is the same for mainnet, Calibration testnet, Calibration testnet, and a local testnet.
+In this guide, we're going to connect MetaMask to the Filecoin Calibration testnet.

 1. Go to [chainlist.org](https://chainlist.org/).
 1. Enter `Filecoin` into the search bar.
 If you would like to connect to a testnet, enable the **Testnets** toggle: